z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 Glue that connects the compilers and standard assembly interface to the `math32` library.
 The purpose is to define aliases that connect the standard names to the math32 specific names.
 These functions make up the complete z88dk `math32` maths library that is linked against on the compile line (as in `-lmath32` or `-lmath32_fast`) or for the z180 and z80n (`-lmath32_z180` or `-lmath32_z80n`).

+Aliases are provided to simplify usage of the library. `--math32`, `--math32_z180`, and `--math32_z80n` provide all the required linkages and definitions, as a simple alternative.

 ## Function Discussion

 There are essentially three different grades of functions in this library.
 Those written in assembly code in the expanded floating point domain, where the sign, exponent, and mantissa are handled separately.
 Those written in assembly code, in the floating point domain but using intrinsic functions, where floating point numbers are passed as expanded 6 byte values.
 And those written in C language.